How Ethics and Empowerment Impact Community and Conservation

 As well as ensuring and monitoring that the welfare of the elephant is maintained to a high standard, we engross ourselves in other aspects of the community too.
 The remoteness of the location means that we are fully immersed in the culture and play an integral role in the heart and soul of village life.
 We involve ourselves in the village this way because we want the community to feel empowered by the sense of ownership that they have in the project too.
-They are able to delegate any necessary activities or help guide us with ideas for project development.
-For example, we have helped to plant crops such as rice and corn and ran litter picking sessions among many other activities.
-Importantly, we provide English lessons.
+They can delegate any necessary activities or guide us with ideas for project development.
+We help to plant crops such as rice and corn and ran litter picking sessions among many other activities.
+Also, importantly, we provide English lessons.
 This helps to improve communication between volunteers and villagers.
-Our local staff also try to bridge any gaps in communication by providing Pakinyaw lessons to the volunteers.
+Our local staff also try to bridge any gaps in communication by providing Pakinyaw lessons for the volunteers.

 (One of our volunteers teaching English to a student from the local primary school.
 Photo by Jessica Danae Miller)

-The English lessons come in many forms; whether it’s the English classes and conservation curriculum at the local primary school, to evening classes at homestay houses or teaching the mahouts.
-By doing this we aspire towards SDG 4 by providing quality education opportunities, which fits into GVI’s larger narrative of delivering valuable education opportunities.
-By providing another language to the village we work against creating a dependency on us being here and instead build capacity for villagers to be confident in taking on future tourist ventures.
+The lessons come in many forms; whether it’s the English classes or conservation curriculum at the local primary school, to evening classes at homestay houses or teaching the mahouts.
+By doing this we aspire towards SDG 4 and providing quality education opportunities, which fits into GVI’s larger narrative of delivering valuable education opportunities.
+By providing another language to the village we work against creating a dependency as it builds capacity for villagers to take be confident in taking on future tourist ventures.

 (Total number of stakeholders working towards SDG 4 per month globally)